julianflowers12/julianflowers/README.md

-# julianflowers
+# covidatoR

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of julianflowers is to ...
+The goal of `codivatoR is to ...

 ## Installation